pablopoggiog/elxr/README.md

     Gracias por jugar Truco

 ## Authors ✒️
-  Most of the base-work made by Mariano Vitale, "enhances" (with uglyer code) made by Pablo Poggio.
+  Most of the base-work made by Mariano Vitale, "enhancements" (with uglyer code) made by Pablo Poggio.

 Project full of things to enhance 🤓, is a first aproach to a full console-app in Elixir.